Peter Griffin

-Peter Löwenbräu Griffin Sr. (born Justin Peter Griffin) is a fictional character and the main protagonist of the American animated sitcom Family Guy.
-He is voiced by the series' creator, Seth MacFarlane, and first appeared on television, along with the rest of the Griffin family, in the 15-minute pilot pitch of Family Guy on December 20, 1998.
+Peter Löwenbräu Griffin Sr. (né Justin Peter Griffin) is a fictional character and the protagonist of the American animated sitcom Family Guy.
+He is voiced by series creator Seth MacFarlane, and first appeared on television, along with the rest of the Griffin family, in the episode "Death Has a Shadow" on January 31, 1999.
 Peter was created and designed by MacFarlane himself.
 MacFarlane was asked to pitch a pilot to the Fox Broadcasting Company based on Larry & Steve, a short made by MacFarlane which featured a middle-aged character named Larry and an intellectual dog, Steve.
-After the series pilot was given the green light, the Griffin family appeared in the episode "Death Has a Shadow".
+For the series, Larry was renamed Peter.

 Peter is married to Lois and is the father of Meg, Chris, and Stewie.
 He also has a dog named Brian, with whom he is best friends.
 He has worked at a toy factory and at Quahog's Brewery.
 Peter's voice was inspired by the security guards that MacFarlane heard at his school.
 His appearance was a redesign of the protagonist Larry from MacFarlane's previous animated short films The Life of Larry and Larry & Steve.
-He has appeared in several pieces of Family Guy merchandise, including toys, T-shirts, and video games, and he has made crossover appearances in other shows, including The Simpsons, Drawn Together, American Dad!, and Family Guys spin-off series The Cleveland Show.
+He has appeared in several pieces of Family Guy merchandise—including toys, T-shirts, and video games—and he has made crossover appearances in other shows, including The Simpsons, Drawn Together and South Park, in addition to fellow MacFarlane-associated series American Dad!, Bordertown and Family Guy spin-off The Cleveland Show.

+As a character, Peter Griffin was initially praised by critics for his outrageous humor, absurd anecdotes, slapstick antics, and over-the-top, goofy yet endearing personality.
+Over time, however, reception has become more mixed.
+Some viewers have criticized his increasingly crude, mean-spirited, and offensive behavior, as well as his growing similarities to Homer Simpson in both personality and comedic style.